 By Train

-- Get off at Gokokuji-mae.
-It’s a 1-minute walk to the temple.
+- From the station, it’s about a 10-minute walk to the temple.

 Check the latest weather forecast before your visit: [weathernews]